 The heatwave/humidity and the steepness made this maybe the hardest ride of the year.
 The unexpected (and long) thunderstorm made it the (2nd) wettest ride of the year.

 There are 4 ways up the monster Col du Grand Colombier.
 Today’s route from Culoz is the second hardest, but the most scenic.
-For details on the +20% madness from Artemare, see here.
+For details on the +20% madness from Artemare, and details of all four sides see here.

 From the very start, the open route winds up the mountain with great views of the Rhone river and Lac du Bourget in the distance.
 Fun.

 The route just winds it way up steep hairpins:

 Honestly, looking at the grade chart (which is pretty impressive), it still felt worse …. partly the heat, partly the uneven grade, partly because Eric makes it looks so easy, partly because I am weak!.

 The route then enters the woods with some easier stretches and a long, very steep 3 km ramp – a full km @ 12%.